Compare 8 UK Rehabs

 How to find the right addiction treatment centers for help?

 People often don’t know where to turn for the help they need.
 As mentioned above, they may feel hesitant to call a treatment facility, as they worry they will be given the hard sell and pressured to enter that centre’s treatment program.
 The best place to begin the search for a substance abuse treatment plan is with the person’s general practitioner or GP.
 In fact, the general practitioner can be of help even before the addict is ready to enter treatment.
 He or she can speak to the addict about their issue and provide advice.
-In addition, the GP may have resources that the addict can access locally, such as a counselor or nurse on staff that is trained in working with addicts.
+In addition, the GP may have resources that the addict can access locally, such as a counsellor or nurse on staff that is trained in working with addicts.

 National helplines are another resource that should not be overlooked.
 Furthermore, an addict and/or his or her loved ones have the option of contacting a local NHS addiction unit.
 These units work with individuals who are ready to stop using their drug of choice, but also deal with those who aren’t at this stage.
 They talk with these individuals about their problem and work to change their motivation, encouraging the addict to go for treatment at one of the many UK addiction treatment centres.